Family shocked as trailer burned in fatal Port Angeles fire; husband arrested

 Brenda Kambeitz was awakened in the middle of the night Saturday by a panicked call from her mother: The Port Angeles trailer where her sister, Valerie, lived with her husband and three young children was engulfed in flames.

-Kambeitz, 37, got in the car with her sister, Ashley, and drove to the Welcome Inn trailer park in Port Angeles where their mother, Deborah Borden, also lived.
+Kambeitz, 37, got in the car with her sister, Ashley, and drove to the Welcome Inn trailer park where their mother, Deborah Borden, also lived.
 “We went right over to where my mom was, and we saw it was totally engulfed,” Brenda Kambeitz said.
 As the trailer burned, her mother suffered a heart attack and had to be taken to the hospital, she said.

 Authorities found the remains of four people in the burned trailer.
 While the identities haven’t been confirmed, police believe the dead are Valerie Kambeitz, 34, and her children: Lilly Kambeitz, 9; Emma Kambeitz, 6; and Jayden Kambeitz, 5, according to Port Angeles police.
 Not among them was Valerie’s husband of two months, Matthew T. Wetherington.